 Information about object loans during 2019–2022.

-The Soyuz spacecraft that carried British ESA astronaut Tim Peake to the International Space Station and back, together with his Sokol spacesuit, are on loan to the National Museum of Scotland in Edinburgh from 17 May to 4 August 2018 and then at Peterborough Cathedral from 11 August to 5 November 2018.
+The Soyuz spacecraft that carried British ESA astronaut Tim Peake to the International Space Station and back, together with his Sokol spacesuit, were loaned to the National Museum of Scotland in Edinburgh (17 May – 4 August 2018), Peterborough Cathedral (11 August – 5 November 2018), National Museum Cardiff (15 November 2018 – 10 February 2019) and the Ulster Folk & Transport Museum, Belfast (19 February – 12 May 2019) as part of a two-year UK tour.

 Organising an object loan